 Antique Lye has been especially developed to produce an ammonia smoked appearance to oak wood.
 This product is user-friendly but corrosive and should be handled with caution during application.
-Since the product reacts with the tannic acid in the oak, the colour after application may vary depending on the concentration of tannin in the wood.
-However, it creates a very unique colour and Vintage appearance.
-The final colour will first be achieved after 1-2 months.
+Since the product reacts with the tannic acid in the oak, the color after application may vary depending on the concentration of tannin in the wood.
+However, it creates a very unique color and Vintage appearance.
+The final color will first be achieved after 1-2 months.

 Wear suitable acid proof protective clothing, gloves and eye goggles for protection.